For your seminar, please plan on a formal presentation.

 - Include a title page with the title of your segment and your name (or

 names or if you are in a group project).
-(No need to write
+Don't include "noise"

 - Use your presentation manager's expressive capability to flatter and complement your

 content.
 Enjoy learning about and deploying clip art, animation,